This festive season is a great excuse to bake our way through our feelings!

 The pizzelles lurked in the back of my mind like an unfinished project.
 I even started looking at pizzelle irons on Ebay, telling myself that I would never buy one.
 Here's how well that went:

-You might think we simply dug out a pizzelle iron from inside the paper, but instead we found a plastic-wrapped mummy.
+You might think we simply dug out a pizzelle iron from the nest of paper, but instead we found a plastic-wrapped mummy.
 Also, the seller had lashed the merchandise to a long piece of styrofoam in case all the other padding wasn't enough.
 After we unwrapped it, we found... a thoroughly immobilized pizzelle iron.

 After further unwrapping, our treasure was finally free!
 Again, I have to commend the person who packed this.
 I've always believed you should pack things as if you were going to throw the box down a flight of stairs.
 After all, if you want a 20-pound package sent across the continent in four days for the price of a mediocre pizza, do you really think they can afford to lovingly caress your precious cargo throughout its journey?